jeanjh19/jeanjh19.github.io/README.md

-Thanks the framework from html5up.net | @ajlkn
+Thank you for the framework from html5up.net | @ajlkn